wcasper/math180fall2024/_modules/ready-set-bet/homework.md

 | Show Prob.  |     |   |   |   |   |   |   |    |       |
 | ----------- | --- | - | - | - | - | - | - | -  | ----- |

 * (b) If you were to place the $$5$$ token at the beginning of the game, before any horses move, what is the best position to put it in?
 What is the expectation value of a bet there?
+How does this expectation change if you instead place the $$2$$ token?
 * (c) If you were to place the $$5$$ token and the $$4$$ token at the beginning of the game, before any horses move, what is the best position to put them in?
 * (d) Suppose you wait until a few turns after which the $$11/12$$ horse is at the $$5$$'th position, both red horses are at the first position, the $$7$$ horse is at the first position, and all other horses are at the starting line.
 How do the probabilities change?
 Run a modified version of the code, and update the table.
 * (e) At this stage of the game, what is the best place to put your $$5$$ token?
 What is the expectation value of a bet there?